KaiSwain/bug-wrangler-ranch/README.md

         * mountain
 ```

-## Vocabulary and Understanding

-> 🧨 Before you click the "Assessment Complete" button on the Learning Platform, add your answers below for each question and make a commit.
-It is your option to request a face-to-face meeting with a coach for a vocabulary review.

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
    > Your answer here
 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.